ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The requested value of the notAfter field in the certificate, in the date format defined in {{!RFC3339}}

-requirements (required, array):
+requirements (required, array of strings):
 : The requirements that the client needs to fulfill before the requested certificate can be granted (for pending applications).
 For final applications, the requirements that were met.
-Each entry is a dictionary with parameters describing the requirement (see below).
+Each entry is the URL of an authorization object.

 certificate (optional, string):
 : A URL for the certificate that has been issued in response to this